diksha12p/Introduction-to-AI---Fall-19/README.md

 # Description

-This repository contains solutions to various assignments for the 'Artificial Intelligence' course offered by the CSE department at Rutgers University in Fall'19 and instructed by [Dr.Cowan](https://www.cs.rutgers.edu/people/professors/details/charles-cowan)
+This repository contains solutions to various assignments for the 'Introduction to Artificial Intelligence' course offered by the CSE department at Rutgers University in Fall'19 and instructed by [Dr.Cowan](https://www.cs.rutgers.edu/people/professors/details/charles-cowan)

 DISCLAIMER: Please use them for reference purpose only.
 Blatant copy will defeat the purpose of taking the course.